 - Shoot 3″ framer nails to secure the right piece “E” to the “Back” piece.
 Shoot nails from underneath into the bottom to secure the Back and piece “E” to the bottom.
 Your helper is done!

-– Put glue on the back and bottom of “C2” and center it on these nailing holes you just drilled.
-Check with a square that “C2” is 90 degrees square to the back and to the bottom.
+- Put glue on the back and bottom of “C2” and centre it on these nailing holes you just drilled.
+Check with a square that “C2” is 90 degrees square to the back and the bottom.
 Nail through the back to secure “C2”.